Caramelo

 Email + API token |

 Expand the Providers section, click a preset button, enter credentials.
-Models are fetched automatically from the provider's API.
-Click a model name anytime to change it.
+Models are fetched automatically from the provider's API when available, or enter the model name manually.
+All editing (name, model, auth headers) is done inline in the sidebar — click any field to edit it.

 Workflow